lucaskjaero/lucas-kjaero-website/content/posts/2017-06-21--pycasia/index.md

 #Description
 An open-source python library to work with the CASIA Chinese handwriting database.
 Reads custom binary filetypes to prepare for machine learning applications.
 #What I learned
-I learned how to read custom file types using only a specification.
-I learned how to package and publish python code to the Python Package Index.
+- I learned how to read custom binary file types using only a specification.
+- I learned how to package and publish python code to the Python Package Index.